blade-sensei/ft-internal-team/README.md

 Lateral espaces were added beetwen body content and screen extremes, to get a result like this:

 ```| <--> | BODY | <-------> |```

+Same approch for the Search Form (input) layout.

 ### CSS code